Steroids Treatment Clinics In United States

-Steroids include estrogen, cortisol progesterone, and testosterone.
+Steroids include, cortisol progesterone, and testosterone.
 Estrogen and progesterone are made in the ovaries during a pregnancy.
 Testosterone is made within the testies.
 Testosterone is also converted into estrogen, and this will regulate the supply to male and female.

 One of the most common steroids found today is anabolic steroids.
 These steroid hormones are related to testosterone hormones, which increase the protein synthesis that does result in a person achieving larger muscles.
 Unfortunately, there are many health risks involved with anabolic steroid use.
 These can include, but are not limited to, elevated cholesterol, acne, high blood pressure, and liver damage.

 The three most common ways of using steroids is that of oral use, injecting, and also patches, which go through the skin.
 Oral use of steroids is the most convenient for a user.
 Injectable steroids are typically taken in the muscle and not injected into the vein.
 When the patches are used on the skin, it is a steady release or dose into the blood stream.
 All ways of administration have been reported to produce the same effects.

 Unfortunately, with steroid use, there are many contrary effects that can take place.
 Some of the most common adverse effects of steroid are:

 At high dosages, steroids can cause liver damage, and there also sex-specific side effect, which may occur because of long-term use of steroids.

 Severe side effects can also occur among teen users of steroids such as, stunted growth.
 Other side effects can include alterations in the heart, eventually leading to higher risk of heart problems such as: hypertension, cardiac arrhythmia, congestive heart failure, heart attacks, and sudden cardiac death.